Consensus, dissensus and synergy between clinicians and specialist foundation models in radiology report generation: Acknowledgements

 \section{Acknowledgements}

-This research was funded by Google DeepMind.
-We would like to thank many colleagues for useful discussions, suggestions, feedback, and advice, including Ali Eslami, Christopher Kelly, Joelle Barral, Jonathan Krause, Nenad Tomasev, Shakir Mohamed, Taylan Cemgil and Yutian Chen.
+This research was funded by Google DeepMind and Google Research.
+We would like to thank many colleagues for useful discussions, suggestions, feedback, and advice, including Christopher Kelly, Greg S. Corrado, Jonathan Krause, Nenad Tomasev, Oriol Vinyals, Shakir Mohamed, Taylan Cemgil and Yutian Chen.